Miguigg/Dossier/README.md

 You must obtain your credentials on your project control panel.
 Then go to project settings/Service Accounts and generate API key.

-Paste the content of that file inside serviceAccountKey
+Paste the content of that file inside serviceAccountKey.
+If its not on the server folder, create a json with that name

 Plus, you need and OAuth Client id, follow [this](https://www.plasmo.com/blog/posts/firebase-chrome-extension) tutorial to obtain one